mukaiizawa/Paren/man/man1/man.md

 # DESCRIPTION
 Display the specified `PAGE` manual.

+After outputting the manual, output the manual relative path.
+The absolute path is equal to the root of the evaluation result of the expression `(.resolve $paren-home "man")`.

 If both `PAGE` and `SECTION` are omitted, display this manual.

 If `SECTION` is omitted, the `PAGE` with the lowest section number is displayed.